 The end-of-meet awards banquet is a surprisingly dressy affair for a rocketry event.
 You should bring a jacket and tie or equivalent female attire for this.
 Also bring pins, decals, and other give-aways as everyone there from other countries will probably be carrying such things looking to trade souvenirs.
 If the US Team wants table decorations (US table flags, etc.), plan ahead and bring these as well.
 Adults should consider bringing ear plugs (!!), as the custom is to have extremely loud rock bands to support dancing into the late night by the young (or young at heart) rocketeers.

 The daily routine at a WSMC involves an early-morning departure for the flying field and late-evening return.
 It is expected that every team member will go to the field every day, even if not flying that day, in order to help the team with recovery or whatever else needs doing.
 People flying in a day’s events wear the full team uniform (team shirt, hat, and jacket).
 Those who will be on recovery should wear sturdy shoes (boots) and long pants; people who wear shorts on recovery usually return bleeding.
 Most participants use the common buses provided by the event organizers, although sometimes the large US Team rents a private bus for their exclusive use.
 The buses run from hotel to field once in the morning and back once in the evening, and the distances are generally large, so it is important to plan and pack carefully what you take with you each day to the flying field; if you are competing that day be ready to fly and to repair any conceivable damage to the models that you are flying.
+For the tools and supplies to complete assembly, prepping, repair, and flying of your models, take everything you think you might need, or make sure that one of your teammates is taking it and is OK with your borrowing if needed.
+There will be no hobby stores or on-field rocketry vendors.
+Every flier on the team should take all of their “stuff” to the field every day, even if they are not flying their own event that day, in order to be able to support teammates who are flying.
 It is usually a long way between where the buses park and where the tents (with tables and chairs) are located that are provided for each team by the meet organizers, so it is important that you have all your gear in wheeled cases (such as Pelican cases or a hard case made for a bag of golf clubs) or small ones, as you will be carrying all of your stuff yourself.
-Often several team members rent automobiles, which is handy for long-distance recovery or for emergency mid-day shuttling between hotel and field.
+Several team members rent automobiles, which is handy for long-distance recovery or for emergency mid-day shuttling between hotel and field.
 Always bring your U.S. team jacket to the field, and a flashlight.
 It can get surprisingly cold waiting for the end-of-the-day awards ceremony and you will need a jacket; and these ceremonies usually end after dark so a flashlight will be useful to find your gear in the team tent, and maybe to light your way to the team bus.

 What I Got From Attending the World Space Modeling Championships